top of page

 436-4367897_polaroid-png-picture-polaroid-png-transparent-png_edited.png

 Since I was 6 months old I had been fortunate enough to travel to Bali, Indonesia with my parents, for their business Vested Interest Trading.
 Throughout my mums travels, she met a man named Chris Brown who had founded “The Turtle Project” at Reef Seen in Pemuteran, Bali.
 We contacted Chris wondering if we could go and see the project in action.
-Throughout the visit I was able to participate and learn all about their efforts.
-They work so hard to educate the local fisherman and beach goers about turtle conservation.
+He agreed and throughout the visit I was able to participate and learn all about their efforts.
+They work hard to educate the local fisherman and beach goers about turtle conservation.
 The awareness in the community is so helpful to the project because it provides eyes and ears along the entire coastline.
 It was so interesting being able to see firsthand what my donation would be supporting.
-When I was hand delivering the donation to Chris I was so excited that I told him the next year I would raise double.
+I hand delivered the donation to Chris got so excited that I told him the next year I would raise double.
 Everyone was surprised by this reaction of mine.
-At that age I didn’t understand the value of money and how many friendship bracelets I would have to sell to make $600.
+At that age I didn’t understand the value of money and how many friendship bracelets I would have to sell to make $610.
 My parents knew I would be determined to reach this goal, so they helped connect me with an artisan who was intrigued by my efforts and carved some little wooden turtles.
-My parents gifted me the first batch.
-I brought 100 carved wooden turtles back to Canada and they sold within a week; to this day, I sell the wooden turtles for a donation of $5.
+I brought 100 of these wooden turtles back to Canada and they sold within a week; to this day, I sell the wooden turtles for a donation of $5.

 readingonboat.jpg

-When I was six years old I discovered my passion to protect the planet and species within.
-For Christmas 2006 my auntie Lori and uncle Johnny gifted me a WWF (World Wildlife Foundation) stuffed sea turtle.
-They had “adopted” a sea turtle in my name and explained the significance of this gift.
+When I was six years old I discovered a passion to protect the planet and species within.
+For Christmas 2006 my aunt and uncle gifted me a WWF (World Wildlife Foundation) stuffed sea turtle.
+They had “adopted” this sea turtle in my name and explained the significance of this gift.
 When I learned why sea turtles were endangered I knew I needed to do something to help.
 I took immediate action.
 I started raising money by making friendship bracelets to sell at lemonade stands and bake sales I would host around town and at school.
 For my 7th birthday I asked all of my family and friends to give me donations instead of presents.
-I explained that I already had a sufficient amount of things their help to save the turtles would mean a lot to me.
+I explained that I felt I already had enough "stuff" and their support towards helping save the turtles was all I wanted.
 By the end of the year I had raised $305.

 436-4367897_polaroid-png-picture-polaroid-png-transparent-png_edited.png

 By the time I returned to Indonesia, one year later, I had raised over $2,000.
-When I presented the donation everyone was astonished.
-They couldn’t believe I had exceeded my fundraising goal by three times as much.
-I sat down with Chris and with the guidance of my parents we were able to come to a sustainable conclusion.
+When I presented the donation everyone was so surprised.
+They didn't expect that this little 7 year old girl would have exceeded her fundraising goal by three times.
+I sat down with Chris and with the guidance of my parents we were able to come to a sustainable conclusion for where the money would go.

 There are these artificial reefs called “Biorocks”.
 A Biorock is a structure made of rebar that is submerged into the ocean to help rejuvenate broken and damaged coral.
 Attached to these structures by cables, are buoys with solar panels that float on the oceans surface and send electricity to the structure.
 The electric field of positive and negative charge dissolves calcium carbonate from the ocean water which condense and attach to the structure.
 Coral larvae settle onto the calcium carbonate which then helps skeleton growth.

-So, with the donation they built one of these innovative structures.
-It is 5m x 5m and get this… in the shape of a sea turtle!
-In honour of my contribution to this project they had named it Hannah’s Reef.
+So, with my donation they built a 5m x 5m Biorock.
+In the spirit of the cause they built it in the shape of a sea turtle!
+In honour of my contribution to this project they named it Hannah’s Reef.

 When I returned to Canada I was so excited to share my experience with everyone that had supported me to make these efforts possible.
 At the age of 9 I started to dabble in public speaking.
 I was asked to speak in schools and community groups in North Bay and surrounding area.
 From then on, my goal has been to spread awareness and try and inspire others to make change in whatever way moves them.
 I hope to convey that age does not matter.
 You are never too young or too old to make a difference.
-No effort is too big or too small, everything has their echoes and repercussions.
+No effort is too small or insignificant, every action has its echoes and repercussions.
 As humans we have so much power and it is up to us to initiate positive change.

 436-4367897_polaroid-png-picture-polaroid-png-transparent-png_edited.png